 Please see Sustainable agriculture and farmer livelihoods for detailed information on how we manage our tobacco leaf supply chain, including supplier assessments, farm monitoring, Extension Services and community programmes covering a range of economic, social and environmental issues.

-In 2017, we had nearly 1,500 direct materials suppliers, based in 77 countries, managed by our global, regional and local Procurement teams.
+In 2018, we had 1,500+ direct materials suppliers, based in over 70 countries, managed by our global, regional and local Procurement teams.
 In addition, we have some 30,000 indirect suppliers worldwide of other goods and services, such as machinery, IT and professional services, based in more than 150 countries worldwide.

 We have a defined approach to identifying strategic suppliers, based on a range of factors including critical product components, supplier partnerships (such as for developing product innovations), and suppliers which represent a high volume or spend.
 Over 90% of our Direct Procurement spend is on strategic direct materials suppliers, and they all undergo an independent on-site audit, conducted by the global audit firm, Intertek, in order to be appointed as a supplier to BAT and then are re-audited every three years.
 The Intertek audit includes criteria covering forced labour, child labour, wages and hours, health and safety, environment and management systems.

 We also use our integrated supply chain due diligence (SCDD) programme to assess supplier’s inherent risks, using a series of independent indices developed by Verisk Maplecroft, a highly respected risk analytics consultancy.
 We then prioritise those suppliers identified as being exposed to the highest risks for either a self-assessment or an Intertek on-site audit.